Admission & Retention Requirements

 - Maintain a minimum GPA of 2.75 (3.00 in AT courses)

-- Be knowledgeable of all information regarding team athletic trainer responsibilities
+- Be knowledgeable of all information regarding team Athletic Training responsibilities

-- Attend all assigned practices and games and all assigned athletic training room hours
+- Attend all assigned practices and games, and all assigned Athletic Training Clinic hours with professional decorum

-- Complete a minimum of 120 hours of clinical experience per year, plus an additional 480 internship hours for a total of 780 hours by May of their graduating year.
+- Complete a minimum of 60 hours of clinical experience per semester, plus an additional 480 Internship hours for a total of 780 hours by May of their graduating year.

-- Take an active role in educating underclass athletic training students
+- Take an active role in educating & mentoring underclass Athletic Training students

-- Complete clinical proficiencies for Clinical Experience in AT II - V (Appendix A)
+- Complete all required Clinical Proficiencies for Clinical Experience in AT I - VI

-- Purchase professional liability insurance (this will be automatically placed on your student bill after formal admission/retention in the AT major)
+- Purchase professional liability insurance (automatically placed on your student bill after formal admission/retention in the AT major each summer)

 Probation and Appeals: